Britney Is Not Just Her Conservatorship — Let's Celebrate Her For The Pop Music Queen She Is

 As a pop musician, and more broadly, a woman in music, I’ve always looked to Britney’s discography as something of a ‘true north’; a perfect, consistent example of brilliant pop made by a woman, something to turn to when I’m feeling lost or uninspired.

 No matter what criticisms she has faced throughout her career, and, somewhat more importantly, regardless of what I might have been thinking of her personally at the time (I was a young, impressionable tween when she was plastered across the media for shaving her head), her music has always been ever-present, reliable.
 There is always some vocal melody, some production element, some lyrical idea that can spark inspiration and joy.
-In my own personal listening — that is, music I listen to for personal enjoyment and not necessarily for ‘work’ — Britney Spears is on high rotation.
+In my own personal listening — that is, music I listen to for personal enjoyment and not necessarily for ‘work’, or inspiration while I’m writing — Britney Spears is on high rotation.

 Advertisement

-It’s the music I turn to when I need a break, when I need to have fun, when I want to switch off, and when I need to have a loud, cathartic sing in the car on the way home from a long day.
-It’s the kind of pop music I want to make — joyous, irresistible (Baby One More Time, Lucky, Sometimes), at times sharp, provocative, dangerous, yet still honest and deeply vulnerable (If U Seek Amy, Gimme More, My Prerogative).
+It’s the music I turn to when I need a break, when I need to have fun, to switch off, when I need to have a loud, cathartic sing in the car on the way home from a long day.
+It’s the kind of pop music I want to make — joyous, irresistible (Baby One More Time, Lucky, Sometimes), yet at times sharp, provocative, dangerous, yet still honest and deeply vulnerable (If U Seek Amy, Gimme More, My Perogative) .

 Pioneer, trendsetter, pop music innovator